 Learning content spacing considerations

 Consistent spacing makes a world of difference in the perceived quality of instruction.
-Margins around the outside edge of content should the same size and consistent across all pages, slides or screens.
+Margins around the outside edge of content should be the same size and consistent across all pages, slides or screens.
 And the spacing around similar elements should be the same unless there is a novel reason for distinction.
 Compare the spacing and layout of the same content in the two screens below, and consider what is different about them:

 Two versions of the same form with different labels